+A. Topic

+The general area of the dissertation topic should be chosen prior to the comprehensive examination and should ideally be related to the major directions of the plan of study.
+The Special Topic of the comprehensive exams is normally a means of preparing to write the prospectus.

+B. Prospectus

-- A. Topic: The general area of the dissertation topic should be chosen prior to the comprehensive examination and should ideally be related to the major directions of the plan of study. - B. Prospectus: After passing the comprehensive examination the candidate will within six months, not including the summer months, present to his or her advisory committee and other interested parties a detailed prospectus describing the planned dissertation.
+After passing the comprehensive examination the candidate will within six months, not including the summer months, present to his or her prospectus committee and other interested parties a detailed prospectus describing the planned dissertation.
 Students who do not submit their prospectus within this time period will no longer be considered in good standing (see section V. A. above).
-The student's advisory committee will provide guidance for writing the prospectus.
+The student's committee will provide guidance for writing the prospectus.
 A working bibliography of primary and secondary sources should accompany the prospectus.
-If the submitted prospectus and bibliography do not earn the approval of the advisory committee, the student shall make the modifications necessary for approval. - C. Direction: The dissertation, which may be in English or French, will be written under the supervision of one faculty director, or by co-directors when advisable, assisted by other members of the advisory committee, who will report to the director(s) their comments and suggestions. - D. Schedule and Procedures: Thesis writers should obtain a copy of the Thesis Manual available in the Graduate College.
-They should become thoroughly familiar with the time schedule and procedures governing the final examination (defense) and the first and final deposit of the thesis, as described in Section One of that Manual. - E. Permission to Print: Copies of the completed final draft of the dissertation will be submitted to the director and to the principal readers at least one month before permission to print or type the first deposit copy is granted.
-The entire committee is to receive first deposit copies no later than two weeks prior to the scheduled date for the defense. - F. Form: The final copy of the dissertation must comply in form and style to the standards prescribed by the Graduate College in the Thesis Manual (available in the Graduate College). - G. Defense: On completion of the dissertation, and in compliance with the policies of the Graduate College (Manual, XII, N), there will be a public defense before a faculty jury composed of the director and other members of the advisory committee, one additional member of the department faculty, and one person from outside the Department. - H. Registration and Time Limitation: The period from comprehensive examination to final defense may not exceed five years (see Graduate College Manual, XII, N).
+If the submitted prospectus and bibliography do not earn the approval of the committee, the student shall make the modifications necessary for approval.

+C. Direction

+The dissertation, which may be in either English or French, will be written under the supervision of one faculty director, or by co-directors when advisable, assisted by other members of the dissertation committee, who will report to the director(s) their comments and suggestions.

+D. Schedule and Procedure

+Thesis writers should become thoroughly familiar with the time schedule and procedures governing the final examination (defense) and the first and final deposit of the thesis, as described here.

+E. Submission of the Dissertation

+The final draft of the dissertation will be submitted to the director and other members of the dissertation committee one month before the defense date.

+F. Form

+The final copy of the dissertation must comply in form and style to the standards prescribed by the Graduate College.

+G. Defense

+Upon completion of the dissertation, and in compliance with the policies of the Graduate College (Manual, XII, O), there will be a public defense before a faculty jury composed of the director and other members of the dissertation committee.

+H. Registration and Time Limitation

+The period from comprehensive examination to final defense may not exceed 15 sessions after satisfactorily completing the comprehensive examination (See Graduate College Manual.
+XII, O).
 During this time the student must maintain continuous registration, normally by registering for FREN:7000 (Thesis).
 The category of Post-Comprehensive registration is not appropriate during terms when a faculty advisor is actively engaged in direction of the dissertation.

-Effort Allocation Chart for Teaching Assistants Department of French & Italian

-Course Average Classroom hours, per section per week (based on 50 minute class periods) Average Preparation/grading hours, per section per week Office hours, total per week

-FREN:1001 4.17 7.16 3

-FREN:1002 4.17 7.16 3

-FREN:1010 4.17 7.16 3

-FREN:2001 3.33 8 3

-FREN:2002 3.33 8 3

-FREN:2020 1.67 3.19 3

-FREN:3000 2.5 6 3

-FREN:3020 1.67 3.19 3

-FREN:3060 2.5 6 3

-FREN:3300 2.5 6 3

-FREN:3410 2.5 6 3

-FREN:4020 1.67 3.19 3

-ITAL:1101 4.17 7.16 3

-ITAL:1102 4.17 7.16 3

-ITAL:2203 2.5 6 3

-ITAL:2204 2.5 6 3

-Note: for a 50% appointment, teaching assistants are expected to devote an average of 20 hours per week to their duties over the course of the academic year, of which 3 hours per week are devoted to office hours.
-TAs in FREN:1001, FREN:1002, FREN:1010, FREN:2001, FREN:2002, ITAL:1101, and ITAL:1102 teach three sections over the academic year; those in FREN:3000, FREN:3060, FREN:3300, FREN:3410, ITAL:2203, and ITAL:2204 teach four sections; and those in FREN:2020, FREN:3020, and FREN:4020 teach seven sections.
+VIII.
+EFFORT ALLOCATION CHART FOR TEACHING ASSISTANTS

+Half-Time AY (All Language) Fall 2022 Spring 2023

+Teaching Contact Hours 5 (1 lang class) 10 (2 lang classes)

+Class Preparation and Grading 2 2

+Office Hours 3 3

+TA Training 3 3

+Other 7 2

+Total 20 hours 20 hours

+Half-Time AY (All Global Sports) Fall 2022 Spring 2023

+Teaching Contact Hours (2 Global Sports Classes per) 6 6

+Class Preparation and Grading 8 8

+Office Hours 3 3

+TA Training 3 3

+Total 20 hours 20 hours

+Half-Time AY (2 Global Sports, 1 Language) Fall 2022 Spring 2023

+Teaching Contact Hours 6 (2 Global Sports classes) 5 (1 lang class)

+Class Preparation and Grading 7 2

+Office Hours 3 3

+TA Training 3 3

+Other 1 7

+Total 20 hours 20 hours

+Quarter-Time AY (Either 1 Language or 1 Global Sports per Semester) Fall 2022 Spring 2023

+Teaching Contact Hours (2 sections per) 5 (1 lang class) 3 (1 Global Sports class)

+Class Preparation and Grading 2 4

+Office Hours 3 3

+Total 10 hours 10 hours